shocknet/Lightning.Pub/README.md

 3) `cp env.example .env`

-4) Add values to env file
+4) Configure values to env file as desired

 5) `npm start`

-6) Create an Application Pool

-A default "wallet" pool will be automatically created and keys generated automatically, if you wish to create something other:
+A default "wallet" pool will be automatically created, if you wish to create something other:

 ```
 curl -XPOST -H 'Authorization: Bearer defined_in_constants.ts' -H "Content-type: application/json" -d '{"name":"ExampleApplicationPoolName"}' 'http://localhost:8080/api/admin/app/add'
 ```

-7) Connect with [wallet2](https://github.com/shocknet/wallet2) using the npub response in step 6 or the the wallet application nprofile logged at startup.
+7) Connect with [wallet2](https://github.com/shocknet/wallet2) using the wallet nprofile that was logged at startup.